gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ## Step 1: Configure the Virtual Network

 The first requirement for this lab was isolation.
 In VMware Fusion, both the Ubuntu VM and the Windows VM were configured to use Private to my Mac.
 This creates a host-only network so the traffic remains contained inside the lab.
+If the VMs were left on NAT or bridged networking, scan traffic could mix with the real host network.
+That would make the lab less controlled and less professional.

 ### Screenshots
 01-vm-network-settings.png